N-i-n-a/README-Generator/README.md

   ```

   ## Questions
-  If you have any questions about the repo, openn an issue or contact me
+  If you have any questions about the repo, open an issue or contact me directly at ninakrasteva96@gmail.com.
-  directly at ninakrasteva96@gmail.com.
   You can find more of my work at https://github.com/N-i-n-a .